javadbat/jb-button/README.md

 # jb-button

-simple button web-component with some additional feature
+simple button web-component with some additional features:

 - custom styling